ceseshi/vottun-php-sdk/README.md

 # Vottun PHP SDK

-The [Vottun](https://vottun.com/) PHP SDK provides an easy-to-use PHP interface to interact with the [Vottun API](https://app.vottun.io/), initially designed for operations with ERC20 tokens on the Ethereum blockchain.
-This SDK simplifies the process of integrating Vottun API functionalities into your PHP applications, including token transfers, querying balances, and managing allowances.
+The [Vottun](https://vottun.com/) PHP SDK provides an easy-to-use PHP interface for interacting with the [Vottun API](https://app.vottun.io/).
+Initially implemented for ERC20 and ERC721 token operations on Ethereum compatible blockchains, this SDK simplifies the process of integrating Vottun API functionalities into your PHP applications, including contract deploys, token transfers, querying balances and managing allowances.

 This software is not officially affiliated with Vottun.